Work From Cafes

 Most Spacious

-The New Table — 263 Bell Place
+The Garden Kitchen — 263 Bell Place

 Opened in 2025 and already a regular stop for locals.
 The vibe is laid-back and unpretentious.
 Prices are fair for the quality.
 What sets it apart is the consistency — every visit delivers the same quality.
 Open Mon-Fri 7am-3pm, Sat-Sun 7:30am-3pm.